IMPORTANT NOTICE: DUE TO COVID-19, GRE SCORES &APPLICATION FEES ARE WAIVED.

 All aspects of an application will be seriously considered during the evaluation process.
 However, students should have a grade point average equivalent to 3.0 or better on a 4-point scale.
 International students should have a minimum TOEFL score of 550 on the paper-based test, or a 100 (recommended) on the computer-based test out of a 120-point scale.
 Average GRE scores are approximately 158 (verbal), 160 (quantitative), 4.5 (analytical).

-Graduate tuition is paid by the Graduate School for full-time, supported students who abide by the rules for such benefits.
+Entering students will have the opportunity to do two rotations during the first semester.
+Subsequent semesters students will need to choose and advisor to support their stipends.
+Graduate tuition is paid by the College of Pharmacy for full-time, supported students who abide by the rules for such benefits.
 Students are responsible for any extra fees, including international fees (if applicable).

 Send GRE and TOEFL scores: